CIPC Registraion - what to know

 Applying for a company name

-A company registration can vary from R125* for a private company to R475* for a non-profit company, which CIPC has registered without members. *Pricing may change.
+It won't cost you much...
+Company registration can vary from R125* for a private company to R475* for a non-profit company, which CIPC has registered without members. *Pricing may change.

 Join Yoco today

+Starting a business can be overwhelming, but don't let that discourage you.
+The first step to success is just getting started, and we're always here to help guide you through the process.
 Get in touch to find out more about how Yoco can help your business to get started and grow.

 Source: Companies and Intellectual Property Commission